Identifying Codes on Directed De Bruijn Graphs: Identifying Codes

 Note that the result above is independent of the radius $t$.
-An interesting consequence of this is the fact that increasing the radius of our identifying code does not produce any decrease in the size of a minimum identifying code.
+An interesting consequence of this is the fact that increasing the radius of our identifying code does not produce any decrease in the cardinality of a minimum identifying code.
 For example, consider the potential application of identifying codes in sensor networks.
 One might think that by increasing the sensing power (which corresponds to the radius of the identifying code) we would be able to place fewer sensors and thus incur a savings overall.
-However, Theorem \ref{DirIC} implies that providing more powerful (and thus more expensive) sensors does not allow us to place fewer sensors.
+However, Theorem \ref{DirIC} implies that providing more powerful (and usually more expensive) sensors does not allow us to place fewer sensors.
 Thus we should use sensors that have sensing distance equivalent to radius one.
 In fact, in the case of 2-identifying codes in $\vec{\mathcal{B}}(2,3)$, we actually require an extra vertex for a minimum size of seven!

 The remainder of this section is organized as follows.
-We first provide a construction of an optimal $t$-identifying code for $\vec{\mathcal{B}}(d,n)$ with $t \geq 2$, and $n \geq 2t$ in Theorems \ref{MPMain} and \ref{thm:2ident}.
+We first provide a construction of a minimum $t$-identifying code for $\vec{\mathcal{B}}(d,n)$ with $t \geq 2$, and $n \geq 2t$ in Theorems \ref{MPMain} and \ref{thm:2ident}.
 Following the proof of this result, we highlight some variations that provide identifying codes for several other instances.
 Finally, we highlight an alternative construction for 1-identifying codes for all $\vec{\mathcal{B}}(d,n)$ when $d \neq 2$ and $n$ is odd.